JoeOsborne77/JoeOsborne77/README.md

 - CRM Strategy - Organised website launches, wrote newsletters and grew subscriber lists
 - Created, organised and executed all forms of marketing activations
 - Introduced new processes which improved efficency and team morale
+- Handled large forms of metadata and organised product ingestions
 - Liased with R&D team to highlight and solve bugs

 ## Skills